aa-it-vasa/IOT2024-labs/lab3_instructions.md

 The mutual authentication happens as follows:

 1. The Thing contacts the AWS IoT service via HTTPS.
-Mutual authentication between the Thing and server occurs and authenticity of the AWS IoT server is established.
+Mutual authentication between the Thing and the server occurs and authenticity of the AWS IoT server is established.
 2. Similarly, the gateway also connects to the AWS IoT service via HTTPS.
 TLS mutual authentication is used to verify both AWS server and the gateway.